acerbilab/pyvbmc/docsrc/source/development.rst

 A few comments about testing:

 - Testing is mandatory!
+The full suite of tests is automatically run before any pull request can be merged into ``main``.
+The tests run on Windows, Linux, and macOS.
+Automatic tests are skipped for PRs which do not change the source code or tests (e.g., changes to the documentation only).
+- Still, as a good practice, please rerun all tests before major commits and pull requests.
+This might take a while, but it is worth it to avoid surprises.
 - Please try to keep the total runtime of the tests minimal for the task at hand.
-- As a good practice, please rerun all tests before major commits and pull requests (might take a while, but it is worth it to avoid surprises).
 - A nice way of proceeding is "test first": write a test first, make it fail, write the code until the test is passed.
 - Many methods are tested against test cases produced with the original :labrepos:`MATLAB implementation <vbmc>`.
 - The ``pytest-mock`` library is very useful for testing.
 It allows you to replace parts of your system under test with mock objects and make assertions about how they have been used.
 (Perhaps we should switch to ``unittest.mock`` in the future, which is part of the Python standard library.)
-- We should look into automating tests with GitHub actions.